xenit-eu/bard/README.md

 #### Import static

-JavaPoet supports `import static`.
+Bard supports `import static`.
 It does it via explicitly collecting type member names.
 Let's enhance the previous example with some static sugar:

 ```java